-I want to pause and reflect on the amazing times we’re living in.
+Technology is amazing!
+We are living in incredible times.
 We can 3D bioprint human body parts like ears and eyes.
 We can connect with friends regardless of where they live in the world and play a game or video chat.
 We can create a music playlist without paying for it, put in our wireless earbuds and jam out.
 We can post a photo on social media and get immediate feedback.
 We can ask google for anything.
 We can learn how to do home repairs from YouTube.

-I have identified five actions to help keep kids connected AND safe.
-When used together, the Five Circles make a significant Safety Zone for your kids in the center.
+There are five actions parents can take to keep kids connected AND safe online.
+When used together, the Five Circles of Online Safety make a Safety Zone for your kids in the center.

-The first pillar is about all parents and caregivers getting on the same page.
-This could include parenting partners, grandparents, nannies, babysitters–anyone who sees your child regularly.
+First you should get together as co-parents and caregivers and get on the same page.
+(This could include parenting partners, grandparents, nannies, babysitters–anyone who sees your child regularly.)

 Really listen to each other.
 Create a plan that incorporates both of your beliefs and thoughts and agree to back each other up.
 Parenting is much more effective when you’re on the same page.